Jyl1ck00/QRCodeBrowserGenerator/README.md

 • Open `index.html` in a browser to generate a QR code of the current page.

-• There is an interactive link under the QR code, subscribe ;)

-# Technology
-• HTML and CSS for layout and design.

-• JavaScript for QR code generation and interactivity.

 # Instructions for installing the QR Code Generator extension in your browser
 To install this QR Code Generator extension in your browser, you will need to download it as a developer extension.
 Here are the step-by-step instructions for installing it in Chrome and Chromium-based browsers (like Edge or Opera):